UlrikeBoehm/MachineLearningChecklist/README.md

 ## Prepare the Data

-Note:
-* Work on copies of the data (keep the original dataset intact.)
-* Write functions for all data transformations you apply, for five reasons:
-   * So you can easily prepare the data the next time you get a fresh dataset
-   * So you can apply these transformations in future projects
-   * To clean and prepare the test set
-   * To clean and prepare new data instances once your solution is live
-   * To make it easy to treat your preparation choice as hyperparameters
+Note: Work on copies of the data (keep the original dataset intact; Write functions for all data transformations you apply, for five reasons( So you can easily prepare the data the next time you get a fresh dataset, So you can apply these transformations in future projects, To clean and prepare the test set, To clean and prepare new data instances once your solution is live, To make it easy to treat your preparation choice as hyperparameters)

-** Data cleaning:
+* Data cleaning:
       * Fix or remove outliers (optional).
       * Fill in missing values (e.g., with zero, mean, median...) or drop their rows (or columns).
 * Feature selection (optional):